stastnypremysl/lsql-csv/README.md

     /sbin/nologin:46
     /sbin/shutdown:1

-You can see here the first usage of `by` block, which is equivalent to `group by` in SQL.
+You can see here the first usage of the by block, which is equivalent to `GROUP BY` in SQL.

 #### Basic sorting
-Let's say, you want to sort your users by UID with UID greater than or equal to 1000 ascendingly.
+Let's say, you want to sort your users by `UID` with `UID` greater than or equal to 1000 ascendingly.

     lsql-csv -d: '/etc/passwd, &1.*, if &1.3 >= 1000, sort &1.3'